Connect with us

 Millions of people are now working from home.
 PHOTO | CK

-In an unprecedented change in the way people live and work, coronavirus-induced lockdowns have turned many offices into empty spaces – reducing the values of the once prime real assets while making the investment a heavy gamble.
+In an unprecedented change in the way people live and work, coronavirus-induced lockdowns have turned many offices into empty spaces – reducing the values of the once prime real assets while investing a heavy gamble.

 Thanks to faster internet connections, working from home is now feasible.
 Indeed, going by recent assertions by companies such as Twitter, Morgan Stanley, Barclays, and Fujitsu, millions of workers toiling at home because of Covid-19 will never go back to office.